kuma35/thinking-forth-translate/chapter3.rst

 ..

-There’s more to good interface design than that.
+There\’s more to good interface design than that.
 Allow me to introduce a design element which I call the “interface component.”
 The purpose an interface component is to implement, and *hide information about*, the data interface between two or more other components ( :numref:`fig3-9` ).

 .. figure:: fig3-9.png